redhat-cip/software-factory/docs/testing.rst

 * '{name}-publish-docs'

-Obviously, adding these pre-defined scripts to your projects in order to have tests executed is not mandatory and you can define your own.
+Obviously, adding these pre-defined scripts to your projects in order to have tests executed is not mandatory.
+You can define your own.

 How to define tests for a new project
 -------------------------------------